|

 Publication Awards

-Award, Journal of Dynamic Systems, Measurements, and Control,
+Prediction," Journal of Dynamic Systems, Measurement, and Control -Transactions of the ASME,

 Academic Performance Awards